11 Things to Include in Your Influencer Media Kit - and How to Create One for Yourself

 Brands hire you for your social media influence and ability to reach their target audience, but the lifespan of a piece of content on any given social network is often short.
 That’s where having a blog can work to your benefit, because blog posts live on in search engines forever.
 Blog posts also allow you to provide a backlink back to your potential band partner, and the more influence your website has in terms of domain rating, the more they will value this.

-At a minimum, though, even if brands are reaching out to you as a social media influencer, a website gives you additional credibility, further social proof, and allows you to fully brand your presence above and beyond social media and as well as provides you a convenient place to publish your previous collabs and testimonials and showcase what a killer influencer you are, regardless if you are a mega influencer or nano influencer.
+At a minimum, even if brands are reaching out to you as a social media influencer, a website gives you extra credibility and social proof.
+It also lets you fully brand your presence beyond social media.
+And it gives you a convenient place to publish your previous collabs and testimonials, whether you are a mega influencer or a nano influencer.

 In other words, think of your website as your digital business card to attract a potential brand partner.